telefonicaid/iotagent-node-lib/doc/getting-started.md

 In this case the context broker hostname is `orion` and is listening on port `1026`, the IoT Agent can be provisioned by sending requests to port `4041` which is also the port used to receive NGSI requests.
-The IoT Agent is using the `iotagent` collection from a MongoDB instance at `localhost:27017` to the device mappings.
+The IoT Agent is using the `iotagent` database from a MongoDB instance at `localhost:27017` to store needed information (provisioned groups and devices, etc.).

 The remaining settings help to define the NGSI interactions - the IoT Agent will be using the `fiware-service=openiot` and `fiware-service-path=/`.
 The default `type`for each created entity is `Thing`, although this can be overridden as